Whatsapp Icon

 Clothing and Personal Items

 You should wear comfortable, loose-fitting clothing on the day of the procedure.
-Jewelry and other valuables should be left at home.
+Jewellery and other valuables should be left at home.
 You will be asked to change into a hospital gown before the procedure.

 Preparing Emotionally and Mentally